ritchielawrence/mtee/README.md

 How can I determine the exit code of the process piped into Mtee?

-> The next release of Mtee (v2.3) will have a new option to tell Mtee it exit with the exit code of the process that was piped into.
+> The next release of Mtee (v2.3) will have a new option to instruct Mtee to exit with the exit code of the process that was piped into it.

 ## Screenshots<a name="screenshots"></a>